-Status: Common regular spring and fall migrant statewide.
+Status: Common regular spring migrant statewide.
+Common regular fall migrant east and central, fairly common west.
 Rare casual breeder north and west.

 Documentation: Specimen: UNSM ZM6391, 9 May 1903 Havelock, Lancaster Co.